aubreypwd/wp-noteup/trunk/readme.txt

 == Upgrade Notice ==

-This update will allow you to add notes to other post types!
-Just update and visit Settings > General to enable on other post types.
+This update fixes some compatibility issues with PHP versions lower than 5.5.
+If v1.2 is working for you, you don't need to upgrade now.